 - Referral for learning disability assessment and interpretation of results

 | Angela Hughes, Program Specialist of Services for Students with Disabilities

 For more information or an assessment of your individual needs, please contact the

 Services for Students with Disabilities Program.
 We are located in the Office of Special

 Students are welcome to drop in any time during the open hours of the office.
 Students

-who wish to speak specifically with the Program Coordinator are encouraged to make
+who wish to speak specifically with the Program Specialist are encouraged to make